kirakira-dev/NintendoClientsWiki/Veer-Server.md

 Title content is provided by three different vendors: akamai, llnw and lumen.
 The veer server provides a policy that assigns a weight to each vendor.
 The higher the weight for a vendor, the higher the probability that the Switch downloads the content from that vendor.

-The veer server only accepts requests with a valid device certificate.
+The veer server was introduced in system version 14.0.0 and only accepts requests with a valid device certificate.

 * [Header](#headers)
 * [Methods](#methods)